How to use advanced segmentation?

 How to send custom user attributes?

 To send custom user attributes for your users, you only need to add the extra key/value pairs to the beamer_config object in your embed script.
+So, as an example, your embed script could look something like this:

 Custom user attributes must comply with a few conditions: